solemnwarning/rehex/README.md

 If you want to compile it yourself on Linux, just check out the source and run `make`.
 You will need Jansson, wxWidgets and capstone installed, along with their development packages (Install `build-essential`, `git`, `libwxgtk3.0-dev`, `libjansson-dev` and `libcapstone-dev` on Ubuntu).

+**NOTE:** Ubuntu users must have the "Universe" package repository enabled to install some of the dependencies.

 For Windows or Mac build instructions, see the relevant README: [README.Windows.md](README.Windows.md) [README.OSX.md](README.OSX.md)

 ## Feedback

-If you find any bugs or have suggestions for improvements or new features, please open an issue on Github.
+If you find any bugs or have suggestions for improvements or new features, please open an issue on Github, or join the `#rehex` IRC channel on `irc.freenode.net`.